w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account.md

 * * *

 1\.
-Start by installing the Polkadot app or the Polkadot Migration app on your Ledger device by following the[Ledger's Support page](https://support.ledger.com/hc/en-us/articles/360016289919) instructions.
+Start by installing the Polkadot app or the Polkadot Migration app on your Ledger device by following [Ledger's Support page](https://support.ledger.com/hc/en-us/articles/360016289919) instructions.

 2\.
 Open a Chromium-based browser (Google Chrome, Edge, Brave, etc.) and make sure you're using the latest version.